Egypt's Sisi says Muslim Brotherhood is finished

 The army-backed authorities have outlawed the Brotherhood, which won all the elections after Mubarak's fall.
 Thousands of its supporters have been arrested and hundreds killed.
 Top leaders, including Mursi, are on trial.

 A court sentenced the leader of the Brotherhood, Mohamed Badie, and hundreds of supporters to death last week.
-Secular dissidents have also been jailed, leaving little organized opposition to the army-backed government.
+Secular dissidents have also been jailed, leaving little organised opposition to the army-backed government.

-Although the Brotherhood is under severe pressure, Egypt's oldest and most organized Islamist movement has survived repression under successive rulers from the military, starting with Gamal Abdel Nasser in 1954.
+Although the Brotherhood is under severe pressure, Egypt's oldest and most organised Islamist movement has survived repression under successive rulers from the military, starting with Gamal Abdel Nasser in 1954.

 Sisi has said his campaign would be unconventional - an apparent reference to concerns for his security.
 So far, there are no announced plans for him to appear in public.